reactioncommerce/proxy-traefik/docs/SimpleDeploymentGuide.md

 **Clone the Reaction Platform**

-Clone the [Reaction platform](https://github.com/reactioncommerce/reaction-platform) repository to a directory on your host and execute the `make`.
+Clone the [Reaction platform](https://github.com/reactioncommerce/reaction-platform) repository to a directory on your host and cd into it.
+Before excuting the make command, ensure your user is in the docker group by executing `sudo usermod -a -G docker $USER` and then execute the `make`.
 The reaction platform code bases will be downloaded, Docker images built and Docker networks created, this can take a few minutes.

 ```
 git clone git@github.com:reactioncommerce/reaction-platform.git